 • What are your short-term and long-term financial goals?

-• Ideally, how old would you like to be when the home loan is paid off?
+• Ideally, how many years would pass before the home loan is paid off?

-• Are there any upcoming financial obligations or events to consider (i.e., college tuition, birth of child, retirement)
+• Are there any upcoming financial obligations or events to consider (e.g., college tuition, etc.)

 • Do you have a stable income stream (base salary) or do you have a variable income stream (self-employed or commission income)?